jaramp/better-better-teleporter/CONTRIBUTING.md

 4. **Auto-Copy To Mod Folder**: Puts the DLL into the appropriate location from `BepInExDir` for immediate testing.

 You can comment out any of these targets if you don't want them to execute on your local machine.

-## 🐞 Reporting Bugs or Asking Questions

-- Check the **README** first: it covers how to use and configure the mod.
-- If the issue isn’t covered, open a **GitHub Issue** with:
-  - Steps to reproduce (if it’s a bug)
-  - Expected vs. actual behavior
-  - Any relevant screenshots or log snippets

-Questions and suggestions can go in issues, too (just label them accordingly).

----

-## 💡 Suggesting Enhancements

-If you have an idea for improvement:

-- The best way is to **open a pull request** that implements it.
-- Otherwise, open an **enhancement issue** describing what you’d like to see and why.

----

 ## 💬 Style & Guidelines